Keyboard shortcuts

 3. oh-my-zsh + plugins

-• Installs Homebrew’s own glibc 2.35 first — binaries are fully self-contained, independent of the host system glibc
+• Installs Homebrew’s own glibc 2.35 first — binaries are fully self-contained

 • Most packages pour as precompiled bottles; glibc builds from source (~2 min) on first run